 Python is a general-purpose language — sometimes referred to as utilitarian — that is designed to be simple to read and write.
 The point that it’s not a complex programming language is important.

-In fact, that’s the only reasons python has become so popular — it’s an assembly-based language meant for enterprise and first-class projects, and it has a rich history.
+That’s the only reason Python has become so popular — it’s an assembly-based language meant for enterprise and first-class projects, and it has a rich history.
 It can be used for anything, which is why it’s considered so versatile.
 You can build Raspberry Pi applications, scripts for desktop applications and servers configure everything via Python, but it’s not limited to just those tasks.

 Why Python for Machine Learning Algorithms?

 Now let’s understand why anyone would want to use only Python in any Machine Learning project.
-Machine learning, in layman terms, is to use the data to make a machine intelligent decision.
-For example — you can build a spam detection algorithm where the rules can be learned from the data or an anomaly detection of rare events by looking at historic data or arranging your email based on tags you had assigned by learning on email history and so on.
+Machine learning, in layman’s terms, is to use the data to make a machine-intelligent decision.
+For example — you can build a spam detection algorithm where the rules can be learned from the data or an anomaly detection of rare events by looking at historical data or arranging your email based on tags you had assigned by learning about email history and so on.

-Machine learning is nothing but to recognise patterns in your data.
+Machine learning is nothing but to recognize patterns in your data.

-An important task of a Machine learning engineer in his/her work life is to extract, process, defined, clean, arrange and then understand the data to develop intelligent algorithms.
+An important task of a Machine learning engineer in his/her work life is to extract, process, define, clean, arrange, and then understand the data to develop intelligent algorithms.

-Sometimes the concepts of Linear Algebra, Calculus are so complex; it takes a maximum amount of effort.
+Sometimes the concepts of Linear Algebra and calculus are so complex; that they take a maximum amount of effort.
 A quick implementation in Python helps a Machine Learning engineer to validate an idea.

 Data is the Key

-So it totally depends on the task where you want to apply Machine learning.
-I work in tweet analysis projects.
+So it depends on the task where you want to apply Machine learning.
+I work on tweet analysis projects.
 So the input data for me is the trending tweets.
-For someone else it would be a series of points over time or collection of trends across various domains or images given or just statuses.
+For someone else, it would be a series of points over time or a collection of trends across various domains or images given or just statuses.

 Imagine everything that exists around you is data.
 And it’s raw, unstructured, bad, incomplete, and large.
 How Python can tackle all of them?
 Let’s see.